The Calgary Society of Independent Filmmakers exists to fuel filmmakers, support storytellers, and connect the cinematic community.

 In 1998 CSIF partnered with the Gay and Lesbian Services Community Association to present the first annual FairyTales International Queer Film Festival which has become one of the leading LGBT film festivals in Canada.

 Many of our members have gone on to excel in the Canadian independent film industry due to their hard work and imagination, aided by CSIF’s focus on production, exhibition and providing resources such as workshops and information sharing.
 Members today are still benefiting from this focus and, as their technical needs diversify and change, CSIF attempts to keep up with these changes.

-Now in our 38th year of operation, we are an integral part of the growing cultural community in Calgary, and are excited for new collaborations and opportunities.
+Now in our 40th year of operation, we are an integral part of the growing cultural community in Calgary and are excited about new collaborations and opportunities.

 All members of the CSIF community (including staff, board members, volunteers, guests, sponsors, and attendees) are expected to conduct themselves in a manner that is respectful to others.
 CSIF is dedicated to providing a harassment-free community, regardless of gender, race, religion, sexual orientation, disability, physical appearance, mental illness, age, ethnicity, or nationality.
 We embrace and encourage free expression and creativity, so long as it does not infringe on any human right.
 For more information on Human Rights, please visit the Canadian Human Rights Commission.